UnityHPC/ds4cg-job-analytics/README.md

 ## Getting started on Unity

 You'll need to first install a few dependencies, which include DuckDB, Pandas, and some plotting libraries.
 More details for running the project will need be added here later.

 ### Version Control
 To provide the path of the git configuration file of this project to git, run:

     git config --local include.path ../.gitconfig

+To ensure consistent LF line endings across all platforms, run the following command when developing on Windows machines:

+    git config --local core.autocrlf input

 ### Jupyter notebooks